MookingSpooker/ROM_AD_Project_321481/README.md

 - We loaded the data into a SQL viewer to look at how are data is structured.

 First Interpretation:
-- we realized that there are a lot of missing data within the database, so we created a diagnostics tab to check what percentages of missing data are in each column.
+- we realized that there are a lot of missing data within the database, so we created a diagnostics tab throughout first to check what percentages of missing data are in each column.
 From this we realized there was a large significance of data missing from the database.
 Dropping these values would result in a lot of data loss.

+**Main EDA:**
 Calculations Section:
 - Realizing that a lot of these missing values can be calculated, we created two sections to calculate and input the missing values.
 One section for `movie_statistics` table and one for the `user_statistics` table.
 These two tables contained the bulk of our data that we would be using in our models, so we mainly focused on recovering data for these two tables.

+Movie Statistics Section:
+- Purpose:
+  - Calculate the missing values in the `movie_statistics` table
+- Result:
+  - Missing data was successfully added into the table where it was missing.
+We accounted for all missing values and for data that was missing that could not be calculated was later removed in the merging process.
+- Included Calculations:
+  - Missing `std_rating`
+  - Missing `total_ratings`
+  - Missing `avg_ratings`
+  - Missing `min_ratings, max_ratings`
+  - Missing `unique_users`

+User Statistics Section:
+- Purpose:
+  - Calculate the missing values in the `user_statistics` table
+- Result:
+  - Missing data was successfully added into the table where it was missing.
+We accounted for all missing values and for data that was missing that could not be calculated was later removed in the merging process.
+- Included Calculations:
+  - Missing `std_rating`
+  - Missing `total_ratings`
+  - Missing `avg_ratings`
+  - Missing `min_ratings, max_ratings`
+  - Missing `unique_movies`
+  - Missing `activity_days`

 Mergering Section:

 - After cleaning the database and inputing all the missing values wherever possible, we created a merge section to combine all the data into one table.
 This made the data easier to work with as it was all in one place.
 During the merge we dropped any row with missing values meaning that we could ensure that there were no missing values in any of the categories for each data entry.
 Having the data the data in this format means that it is also prepared ford for future use in a recommendation system.

-Plotting/Statistical Evaluation Section:
-- In this section we plotted the most valuable information from the dataset against each other.
-This allowed us to better visualize the data and gain insights on how metrics changed over time.

 Model Considerations/Validity testing: